Connecticut: Early 21st century

 In 2000, presidential candidate Al Gore chose Senator Joe Lieberman as his running mate, marking the first time that a major party presidential ticket included someone of the Jewish faith.
 Gore and Lieberman fell five votes short of George W. Bush and Dick Cheney in the Electoral College.
 In the terrorist attacks of September 11, 2001, 65 state residents were killed, mostly Fairfield County residents who were working in the World Trade Center.
 In 2004, Republican Governor John G. Rowland resigned during a corruption investigation, later pleading guilty to federal charges.

 Connecticut was hit by three major storms in just over 14 months in 2011 and 2012, with all three causing extensive property damage and electric outages.
 Hurricane Irene struck Connecticut August 28, and damage totaled $235 million.
 Two months later, the "Halloween nor'easter" dropped extensive snow onto trees, resulting in snapped branches and trunks that damaged power lines; some areas were without electricity for 11 days.
-Hurricane Sandy had tropical storm-force winds when it reached Connecticut October 29, 2012.
+Hurricane Sandy hit New Jersey and passed over Connecticut with hurricane-force winds and tides up to 12 feet above normal.
+Many coastal buildings were damaged or destroyed.
 Sandy's winds drove storm surges into streets and cut power to 98% of homes and businesses, with more than $360 million in damage.

 On December 14, 2012, Adam Lanza shot and killed 26 people at Sandy Hook Elementary School in Newtown, and then killed himself.
 The massacre spurred renewed efforts by activists for tighter laws on gun ownership nationally.

 In the summer and fall of 2016, Connecticut experienced a drought in many parts of the state, causing some water-use bans.
 As of November 15, 2016, 45% of the state was listed at Severe Drought by the U.S. Drought Monitor, including almost all of Hartford and Litchfield counties.
 All the rest of the state was in Moderate Drought or Severe Drought, including Middlesex, Fairfield, New London, New Haven, Windham, and Tolland counties.
 This affected the agricultural economy in the state.